paradisec-archive/PARADISEC_workflows/08a_video_processing_HandBrake.md

 #### Creating a preset for PARADISEC .mp4 (H.264) access videos

-*The following instructions are geared toward creating presets for creating access videos for the PARADISEC archive; however, this workflow will hopefully empower general users to create their own transcoded videos.*
+*The following instructions are geared toward creating presets to transcode access videos for PARADISEC; however, this workflow will hopefully empower general users to create their own transcoded videos.*

 If your source file is ***Interlaced***, you need to apply a filter to create a ***Progressive*** version.
 Use the Bwdif filter as mentioned [above](https://paradisec-archive.github.io/PARADISEC_workflows/08a_video_processing_HandBrake.html#filters).